🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 • Properly displayed number identification and documentation: They want to verify that your registration numbers and validation decals are correct.
 And that you have the correct documentation and registration to provide should you be stopped.

 • Navigation rules book: I'm sure there are several available books on the subject, but for safe measure, stick with this one published by the Coast Guard.
-Absolutely required for boats over 40 foot!
+It's absolutely required for boats over 40 feet!

 • Pollution placards and MARPOL trash placards: Again, this is only required for boats out at sea to be approved by USCG.
 You can purchase the entire set here.

-• Marine sanitation device: MSDs are only for permanently installed toilets and heads.
-It's not required for portable toilets.
+• Marine sanitation device: MSDs are only required for permanently installed toilets and heads.
+They are not required for portable toilets.
 Learn more about the EPA's standards.

-Vessels who pass the USCG requirements will obtain a VSC decal sticker.
-This does not, however, give you a free pass from being searched!
+Vessels that pass the USCG requirements will obtain a VSC decal sticker.
+However, this does not give you a free pass from being searched!

 Visit www.safetyseal.net for more information and to schedule a local VSC inspection.